KatrinaHuberJuma/q-cards/README.md

     - [x] hold staff/student in state in <Main />
     - [ ] come up with better fake user name react pun
 - [x] users can see cards holding student queue request
+- [ ] cards can be dequeued -> sent to archive
 - [x] users can see a form that posts info to the server
     - "students fill out forms with
-    - desired outcome,
+    - [ ] desired outcome,
-    - current behavior,
+    - [ ] current behavior,
-    - things I've tried,
+    - [ ] things I've tried,
-    - how I got here,
+    - [ ] how I got here,
-    - other info
+    - [ ] other info
-    and then it becomes a little card"
+    - and then it becomes a little card"
 - [ ] bug bounty
+- [ ] database, data model, routes to retrieve/update db * Kat to sally forth solo

 nice-to-haves:
 - [ ] users can unfold chat/thread area and have detailed discussions